Logarithmic Comparison with smooth boundary divisor in Mixed Hodge Modules: Introduction

-\end{theorem*}
+\end{theorem}

-One observation is that, if we assume $D$ is smooth, then the previous theorem holds for any Mixed Hodge module on $X$.
-One big advantage of thinking of Mixed Hodge Modules is due to the fact that they behave well under the direct image functor of projective morphsims.
-Similarly, the log-$\widetilde{\mathscr{D}}$-modules we considered above also behave well under direct image functors in the following sense:
+Note that, given any divisor $D$, the non-smooth locus of $D$ has codimension $\geq 2$ in $X$, hence the two isomorphisms always hold for any mixed Hodge module on a big open set of $X$.
+One big advantage of thinking of mixed Hodge modules is due to the fact that they behave well under the direct image functor of projective morphsims.
+We say that $f:\left(X,D^X\right)\to \left(Y, D^Y\right)$ is a projective morphism of log-smooth pairs if $X\to Y$ is a projective morphism and $f^{-1}D^Y\subset D^X$.
+The log-$\widetilde{\mathscr{D}}$-modules we considered above also behave well under direct image functors in the following sense: